gunterze/dcm4chee-arc/INSTALL.md

         > echo -n VmVyeVNlY3JldA== | base64 -d
         VerySecret

+    If there is no `olcRootPW` entry, you may just add one.

-    or specify a new password in plan text, e.g:
+    You may also specify the password in plan text, e.g:

         olcRootPW: VerySecret